“Dear Fellow Legislator:

 “The purpose of this lawsuit is to protect the independence of the legislature and preserve the separation of powers.
 It is our hope that the court will remedy this constitutional violation and that future governors will not feel empowered to use such coercive tactics.”

-Michael Madigan & John Cullerton
+-Michael Madigan & John Cullerton

-You are hypocritical thieves.
+You are hypocritical liars and thieves.

 For all citizens have rights that must be protected.
-When legislators swear an oath to uphold the State and U.S. Constitutions (Article XIII, Section 3 of the Constitution of the State of Illinois), then citizens of Illinois and the United States have also acquired the right to expect that they will uphold that pledge.
+When legislators swear an oath to uphold the State and U.S. Constitutions (Article XIII, Section III of the Constitution of the State of Illinois), then citizens of Illinois and the United States have also acquired the right to expect that they will uphold that pledge.
 This is also a matter of important moral concern for all citizens of a state, for all legal claims will be validated by a moral framework since the concept of justice is grounded in ethics.
 If citizens’ legal rights are abused, then their dignity and humanity will also be violated.

 To possess a right to a promised deferred compensation, such as a pension, is to assert a legitimate claim with all Illinois legislators to protect that right.
 There are no rights without obligations.
 They are mutually dependent.
 Fulfilling a contract is a legal and moral obligation justified by trust among elected officials and their constituents.